canonical/pycloudlib/docs/clouds/openstack.md

 ## Network ID

-Network ID must be manually passed to pycloudlib.
+Network ID must be specified in pycloudlib.toml.
 Since there can be multiple networks and no concept of a default network, we can't choose which network to create an instance on.

 ## Floating IPs